Rparadise-Team/ATC-GB-DMG-COLOR/README.md

 ## THEMES

 2 themes are included, one in greenish colors simulating a Game Boy DMG and another in color simulating a Game Boy Color.
-Themes are available in English and Spanish.
+Themes are available in english and spanish.

 - ATC DMG THEME